Edisilverio/CS-495-Project-Group-11/index.md

 Tools:
 1. Use wordpress APIs for the security advantages
+2. Use Ultimate Member Plugin for the user accounts.
+3. Use bootstrap for dashboard formatting.
+4. Use JQuery UI for cross-browser compatibility of calendar.

 User Experience:
 1. User redirects to submission site, which will make them login before they can access the submission screen.